-Today I’m interviewing Steve Higgs, who writes the Blue Moon Investigation Agency series.
-It’s a humorous Paranormal cozy mystery, so needless to say I love it.
+Today I'm interviewing Steve Higgs, who writes the Blue Moon Investigation Agency series.
+It's a humorous take on the Paranormal and Urban Fantasy genres, so needless to say I love it.
 Read on for more about him.

 Steve Higgs won his first award for writing when aged just ten.
 Of course, saying it was his first award suggests that there have been more since, which there haven't.
 However, years of writing stories to entertain himself eventually resulted in something worth publishing and the Blue Moon Investigation Agency came to life.

 DR- How did you decide to write in your genre?

 SH- The truth is that I didn’t decide to write in a particular genre.
 I wrote what I wanted to write, only hearing the term cozy mystery when I first published and started getting reviews.
 The stories aren’t strictly cozy either though, more a blend of crime thriller/comedy thriller/cozy mystery and paranormal investigation.
 The answer then is that I fell into it because I had an idea.